Companies test antibody drugs to treat, prevent COVID-19

 — The virus might mutate to avoid the antibody — the reason Regeneron is testing a two-antibody combo that binds to the virus in different places to help prevent its escape.
 Skovronsky said Lilly stuck with one antibody because manufacturing capacity would essentially be cut in half to make two, and “you will have less doses available.”
 If a single antibody works, “we can treat twice as many people,” he said.

 Giving a higher dose also may help.
-If half of antibodies disappear after a month, “if you give twice as much, you will have two months' protection,” Lilly's Skovronsky said. — The big fear: Antibodies may do the opposite of what's hoped and actually enhance the virus's ability to get into cells or stimulate the immune system in a way that makes people sicker.
+If half of antibodies disappear after a month, “if you give twice as much, you will have two months' protection,” Lilly's Skovronsky said..

 - READ MORE ON: